Frequently Asked Questions

 What is the maximum stay?

-Families can stay at the Ronald McDonald House as long as their child is being treated at Seattle Children’s Hospital.
+As long as there is a legitimate medical need, families are welcome to stay at the Seattle Ronald McDonald House.
 Eligibility is based on appointment schedules and medical status, and is reviewed at least every 30 days.

-The House has communal kitchens and pantries of non-perishable foods that are offered for free to all families.
+House A and House C each have a communal kitchen and pantry of non-perishable foods that are offered for free to all families.
 Each family has refrigerator and cupboard space where personal food can be stored.
 Outside volunteer groups regularly visit the House to make dinners for the families.
-Free coffee is available in each kitchen and Coke products are available in vending machines.
+Coke products are available in vending machines and free coffee is available in our pantry.

-There is an RMHC van and volunteer drivers who regularly take families on outings and shopping trips.
-Seattle Children’s Hospital provides a complimentary shuttle between the House and the hospital, and to and from the airport by request.
+There is an RMHC van and volunteer drivers who occasionally take families on outings and shopping trips.
+Children’s Hospital provides a complimentary shuttle between the House and the hospital by request; however, the hospital is within walking distance.

-Are activities planned for families at the House?
+Are activities planned for families at the Seattle House?

 Yes.
 Groups regularly visit the House to make dinner for the families.
 There are outings to events and shopping.
 Movie nights, arts and crafts, visits by Pet Therapy dogs and other activities occur on a regular basis.